mojaves-redhat/pytracemalloc/doc/index.rst

 To install pytracemalloc, you need a modified Python runtime:

 * Download Python source code
-* Apply a patch (see below):
+* Apply a patch (where X.Y is the Python version, 2.7 or 3.3):
-  patch -p1 < pythonXXX.patch
+  patch -p1 < patches/X.Y/pep445.patch
 * Compile and install Python:
   ./configure && make && sudo make install
 * It can be installed in a custom directory.
 For example:
   ./configure --prefix=/opt/mypython

-Patches:

-* Python 2.7: patches/2.7/pep445.patch
-* Python 3.3: patches/3.3/pep445.patch

 Compile and install pytracemalloc